NewAlexandria/learning-economies/TRETC_2026/presentation-slides.md

 ---

-# AI is fundamentally changing how humans learn and create value {layout="Title and Content"}
+# AI Transforms Learning and Value Creation {layout="Title and Content"}

-- Traditional education models assume **linear progression** through single domains
+- **Linear progression** through single domains - problem in traditional models
-- AI accelerates learning by **10-100x** across all knowledge areas
+- **Multidisciplinarity** challenges yet strengthens learning approaches
-- Current credentialing systems become **obsolete** as learning velocity increases
+- **10-100x acceleration** across knowledge areas
-- **Question:** How do we prepare learners for an economy where learning speed determines competitive advantage?
+- **Credentialing systems** become obsolete as velocity increases

 ---

 # What Are "Learning Economies"? {layout="Title and Content"}

 - LLM has a bias based on training
-- Design curricula and edu support to work with the bias
+- Design curricula and Edu support to work with the bias
     - example: ontology hydrations for cyber assets vs. flow
     - think of a coin sorting machine that has no slot for dimes.